Beware of Pickpockets: A Practical Attack against Blocking Cards: Blocking Cards

 \subsection{Blocking Card Taxonomy}

 Blocking cards provide the most affordable and common defense mechanisms to protect smart cards from over-the-air attacks.
-However, very little is known about them, not only because their vendors keep their internal design secret, but also because the academic community has a lack of focus on them.
+However, very little is known about them because their vendors keep their internal design secret, and the academic community lacks focus on them.
 In fact, there is no standard taxonomy for blocking cards in the literature, while we found some vendors and patents that refer to the same types of blocking cards.
 The first classification criterion for a blocking card is whether it is \emph{passive} or \emph{active}.
 In particular, passive ones retrieve the energy required for their activation from an external source, whereas active blocking cards come equipped with a battery that allows them to actively emit a jamming signal, which is usually stronger than the passive ones.
 Due to this choice of internal design, passive blocking cards are cheaper and more diffused than active ones.
 Furthermore, active blocking cards may even fail to comply with the regulations adopted by some countries due to the unauthorized signal transmission~\cite{powerreg}.
 Passive blocking cards can be distinguished further between \emph{shielding} or \emph{reactive}~\cite{audebert2006blocking} cards.
 The former are made of non-conducting materials, such as aluminum foils~\cite{shkolnikov2011shield}, to block the~\ac{em} field around the smart card by exploiting the Faraday cage principle (reactive and active cards, instead, disrupt the communication between the smart card and the ~\ac{rf} reader).
-Reactive blocking cards react after a stimulus is received at a given carrier frequency from an \ac{nfc} reader.
+Reactive blocking cards react after a stimulus is received from an \ac{nfc} reader at a given carrier frequency.
 Since they are not battery-powered, reactive blocking cards rely on the received \ac{rfid} energy to power up the jamming signal.